hawi088/OIBSIP/LEVEL-2/Calculator/README.md

 - Start calculating!

 ## Keyboard Support
--Use number keys (0-9) for digits
+- Use number keys (0-9) for digits
--Use +, -, *, / for operations
+- Use +, -, *, / for operations
--Press Enter for equals
+- Press Enter for equals
--Press Escape or C for clear
+- Press Escape or C for clear